Once you have loaded data into EasyMorph (and profiled it), you can start transforming it.

-Transformations can be added (applied) to tables in various ways:
+Throughout the tutorial, the terms transformation and action will be used interchangeably.
+Actions (transformations) can be added (applied) to tables in various ways:

-Another way to transform data is to use context menu commands.
-For instance, when you click the "hamburger" icon on a column header (or right-click the header) and choose Remove column EasyMorph automatically creates "Remove columns" transformation with current column selected.
-You can apply the commands from the right-click menu to multiple columns.
-To select multiple columns Ctrl+click their headers.
+Another way to transform data is to use the context menu commands.
+For instance, when you click the context menu icon in a column header (or right-click the header) and choose Remove column, EasyMorph automatically creates the "Remove columns" action with the current column(s) selected.
+You can apply the commands from the right-click menu to multiple columns at once.
+To select multiple columns, Ctrl+click their headers.

 You can also use the cell context menu to automatically create "Filter", "Clean up" and "Trim" actions.
 Right-click a cell and choose a command.

 Note that in some cases, automatically created actions might have incomplete properties.
 For instance, when you aggregate data using the column context menu EasyMorph automatically creates the "Aggregate" action and tries to guess anticipated aggregated functions and grouping.
 To change the aggregation function and grouping you may need to additionally edit properties of the "Aggregate" action in the side bar.